 How are restaurants and bars reacting to new restrictions?

-Earlier last week Governor Walz signed an executive order that places new restrictions on restaurants and bars.
+Earlier last week, Governor Walz signed an executive order placing new restrictions on restaurants and bars.
 The executive order limits the number of people allowed at social gatherings and forces bars and restaurants to close early.
-Additionally, capacity has been capped to 150 or 50% of fire code capacity; whichever one is lower.
+Restaurants and bars can also only sit 150 people or 50 percent of fire code capacity; whichever is lower.

-Restaurants and bars have been heavily affected this year, and these new restrictions without a doubt will leave their own mark as well.
 As reported by the Star Tribune, restaurants are already taking measures to comply with the new rules.
-But some of these measures will hurt the economy.
-And businesses fear for the future of the hospitality industry
+But some of these measures will hurt the economy, and businesses fear for the future of the hospitality industry

 “I just suggested three of my bartenders take a leave and be on unemployment,” said Justin Sutherland, whose restaurant Handsome Hog in St. Paul features a 60-seat bar that must now stay vacant.